MFeuer23/MFeuer23.github.io/_posts/2019-05-01-react_hooks.markdown

 ---

 React Hooks are a new feature that just came out in React 16.8 a couple of months ago.
 React Hooks allow us to use state and lifecycle methods in functional components.
-Before Hooks, in order to use these methods, you'd have to expressing your react component with an ES6 class (or `React.Component`).
+Before Hooks, in order to use these methods, you'd have to express your react component with an ES6 class (or `React.Component`).
 So while Hooks let us use React's features without classes, classes aren't being removed or discouraged--we are simply being given more options.

 ## **React's State Hook**